TheSunShiningDev/dotfiles/rootDOCS/oh-my-zsh.md

 > The --depth 1 flag in the git clone command is used to create a shallow clone, meaning it only downloads the latest commit.
 This is useful for saving bandwidth and time, especially if you don't need the full commit history of the repository.
->
-> These PLUGINS can be cloned into the "custom/plugins/" folder.

 ---